joyent/conch-api/docs/modules/Conch::DB::ResultSet::Build.md

 ## with\_device\_health\_counts

-Modifies the resultset to add on a column named `device_health`) containing an array of arrays of correlated counts of device.health values for each build.
+Modifies the resultset to add on a column named `device_health` containing an array of arrays of correlated counts of device.health values for each build.

+## with\_device\_phase\_counts

+Modifies the resultset to add on a column named `device_phases` containing an array of arrays of correlated counts of device.phase values for each build.

+## with\_rack\_phase\_counts

+Modifies the resultset to add on a column named `rack_phases` containing an array of arrays of correlated counts of rack.phase values for each build.

 # LICENSING